apache/activemq/SECURITY.md

 4. Disable transport connectors for protocols that are not used by application clients.

+5. Configure an appropriate [maxFrameSize](https://activemq.apache.org/components/classic/documentation/configuring-wire-formats) on transports for your use case to prevent OOM DOS.
+The default XML configuration defaults to 10 MB but this can be adjusted as needed.

-5. Two-way SSL is the recommended security mechanism for identity and authentication of application clients.
+6. Two-way SSL is the recommended security mechanism for identity and authentication of application clients.

-6. Stay current with Java JDK updates
+7. Stay current with Java JDK updates

-7. Use highest possible security SSL protocol and algorithms.
+8. Use highest possible security SSL protocol and algorithms.

-8. Limit inbound and outbound network connectivity to and from an ActiveMQ server.
+9. Limit inbound and outbound network connectivity to and from an ActiveMQ server.

-9. Normal users need permission to create advisory topics but should generally **not** be given permission to read/write to those topics as those messages are meant for admins.
+10. Normal users need permission to create advisory topics but should generally **not** be given permission to read/write to those topics as those messages are meant for admins.
 A notable exception is for temporary destination advisory topics.
 For more information see the authorization section [here](https://activemq.apache.org/components/classic/documentation/security#authorization).

 ## ActiveMQ Security Improvement Project